fluencelabs/docs/docs/build-mvm/glossary.md

 ### Capacity Commitment Prover

-A piece of software augmenting each Nox peer tasked with generating Proofs of Capacity for Nox’s (?) hardware zone.
+A piece of software augmenting each [Nox](#nox) peer tasked with generating [Proofs of Capacity](#proof-of-capacity) for that Nox’s hardware zone.

 ### Golden Particle

-Golden Particle is a Particle at some step of it's execution when Particle Data solves a puzzle and acts as a winning lottery ticket to distribute the rewards among all the participants of this Particle.
+Golden Particle is a Particle at some step of its execution when Particle Data solves a cryptographic puzzle and acts as a winning lottery ticket to distribute the rewards among all the participants contributing to the execution of this Particle.

-Golden Particle brings sampled [Cloudless Function](#cloudless-function) executions to use [Proof of Processing](#proof-of-processing) for reward distribution.
+A Golden Particle represents sampled [Cloudless Function](#cloudless-function) executions used by the [Proof of Processing](#proof-of-processing) for reward distribution.